 When Double Jeopardy Attaches: Overview

-Once someone is charged with a crime, jeopardy attaches at the following stages:
+Once law enforcement charges a criminal defendant with a crime, jeopardy attaches at one of the following stages:

 When Jeopardy Ends in Favor of the Defendant

 Suppose jeopardy attaches to a case, and the jury acquits the defendant.
 In that situation, the government cannot detain them for additional court proceedings on the same issue.
 Jeopardy “ends" at the following exonerating stages:

 - After a jury's verdict of acquittal

 - After a trial court judge dismisses a case unless the judge abused their discretion

 - After a successful post-conviction appeal in which the sufficiency of the evidence was challenged